JamesTheClarke/arma-content/README.md

-# Arma3 PvP Missions
+# Arma 3 Missions
-A selection of PvP missions created for the Arma 3 community <a rel="cnto" href="https://www.carpenoctem.co/">Carpe Noctem - Tactical Operations (CNTO)</a>.
+A selection of missions created for the Arma 3 community <a rel="cnto" href="https://www.carpenoctem.co/">Carpe Noctem - Tactical Operations (CNTO)</a>.

 These missions are intended to be played with CNTO mod repositories.
 Please check mod dependencies to avoid errors.